Medical Volunteer Program in Sri Lanka

 Medical volunteers in Sri Lanka are placed in a training hospital in an observational capacity, shadowing local staff and providing assistance where necessary.
 Local regulations prevent volunteers from working alone, so you should not expect independent tasks.

-All Medical volunteers are required to provide the following once you’ve registered, no later than four weeks before your program start date:
+Medical volunteers are required to provide the following once you’ve registered, no later than two weeks before your program start date:

-- Letter of recommendation from a medical tutor or supervisor
+- Medical/nursing students need to provide a letter of recommendation from a medical tutor or supervisor

-Prospective volunteers must apply for the medical project no later than six weeks before you wish to begin.
-If the above documents are not received by our local staff at least four weeks prior to your program start date, you cannot be guaranteed a Medical placement and should expect to work on another project
+Prospective volunteers must apply for the medical project no later than two weeks before you wish to begin.
+If the above documents are not received by our local staff at least two weeks prior to your program start date, you cannot be guaranteed a Medical placement and should expect to work on another project.